 Writing my first law essay was an eye opening experience.
 I have written countless essays before as part of my History degree but I was really nervous writing this essay.
 I wasn’t 100% sure how to approach it.
 It also didn’t help that the topic was ‘certainty of object’ and I’d missed that lecture when I was in the hospital for a whole week back in October.

 I can’t reflect on how well I actually did (that will come when I get my result back in about three weeks time) but I can say that it was really strange writing about law as opposed to say, the Ottoman Empire or Caribbean history.
 I approached it as an opportunity to show I understood the law and tried to show I was aware of the issues that arose out of specific areas of law.
-Reading judgements was weird, especially because judges never seem to get to the point with any kind of speed and they can vary from being concise to long and rambling with a bunch of archaic language being used and a tendency to drop in random Latin phrases…
+Reading judgments was weird, especially because they can vary from being concise to long and rambling with a bunch of archaic language being used and a tendency to drop in random Latin phrases.

 Staying on top of the GDL workload Pt.
 1 – Blessing’s patented study tips